-Long before Percy Jackson met the Olympians, there was another teen given amazing powers by ancient gods...
+Long before Percy Jackson met the Olympians and fought a Sea of Monsters, there was another teen given amazing powers by ancient gods...

 Rich teenager David Crandall was yachting with his parents when a storm sank the boat and David was stranded!